Protecting Your Hard Drive Protects You from Identity Theft

 Indulging in a digital or cyber transaction is pretty much like stepping inside mud and walking, where traces of your identity and some of the most confidential information is left behind in your computers.
 Daily people share their financial, personal and social information in encrypted form with multiple websites to do any transaction.
 Any sane person would make sure that the website is completely reliable and there is no risk of leaking of this important information.
 But what most people easily ignore is the fact that all this data stays in your hard drive; thus preventing them from taking any precautionary measures.

 It is widely known among the computer experts that, unwiped hard drives and storage devices can be a gold mine of digital information for the hackers.
 Each and every information from your credit card number to your email and its password can be retrieved from the hard drive.
-Hard drive means any device which can be used to save data ranging from the large hard disks in the computers to smaller pen drives.
+Hard drive means any device which can be used to save data ranging from the large hard disks in the computers to smaller USB flash drives.
 The amount of sensitive information your hard drives might hold could give you chill down your spines very easily.

 - Any data which you have typed, like the phone number, bank account number, addresses, emails and passwords can be retrieved easily.